CodeYourFuture/curriculum/content/js2/blocks/no-params/index.md

     1='Explain why toBe cannot be used to compare the contents of two objects'
 +++

-Let's look at an empty query string.
+Let's look at the case where the query string is an empty string.

-In this particular case, we need to think of an output that makes sense.
-In a situation where there are no query parameters we can just return an _empty object_.
+In this case, we need to think of an output that makes sense.
+As there are no query parameters, it makes sense to return an empty object.

 We can write a test case as follows: